 So, what’s the real story behind the Piri Reis map?
-Does it’s accuracy, particularly its inclusion of Antarctica, provide evidence of a prehistoric seafaring civilization as some of claimed?
+Does its accuracy, particularly its inclusion of Antarctica, provide evidence of a prehistoric seafaring civilization as some have claimed?

 If pseudo-history and/or alternative facts are your thing, you might be disappointed.

 Piri Reis created his map 21 years after Christopher Columbus sailed the ocean blue.
 Unfortunately, only about one third of the map survives.
 However, the portion still in existence shows many parts of the world with reasonable accuracy.